 Congratulations!
 According to the Hong Kong Marriage Ordinance, you are legally married.
 You owe it to yourselves to take a short honeymoon break as a newly married couple.
 (Maldives, anyone?)

 Did you know?

-- Marriage registries are closed when typhoon signal 8 or above is hoisted, or in the event of a Black Rainstorm Warning.
-Attend the Registrar within two-hours after the cancellation of these signals, or if this time is outside of office hours, attend the Registrar at the same appointment time during the following day.
+- Marriage registries close in a Signal 8 typhoon signal or a Black Rainstorm Warning.
+You can attend the Registrar within two hours after the cancellation of these signals.
+Or, if the time is outside office hours, go along at the same appointment time the following day.

-- You have five Marriage Registries to choose from: City Hall, Cotton Tree Drive, Tsim Sha Tsui, Sha Tin and Tuen Mun.
+- You have five Marriage Registries to choose from.
+Locations: City Hall, Cotton Tree Drive, Tsim Sha Tsui, Sha Tin and Tuen Mun.

 - Under the Hong Kong Marriage Ordinance, transsexuals who have undergone a full sex reassignment surgery (SRS) have the legal right to wed.

 - There are no residential requirements for either party, nor are there any nationality restrictions.